One Griswold Street: Ownership by the Church of Scientology

-On July 17, 2017, the Detroit City Council approved a permit for the Church of Scientology to begin a planned renovation of the building.
-The project, which cost the organization roughly $8 million, came during a time when the Church of Scientology was experiencing growth and opening several new churches both in the United States and worldwide.
+On July 17, 2017, the Detroit City Council approved a permit for the Church of Scientology to begin a planned $8 million renovation of the building.
 The general contractor for the renovation was Roncelli, Inc., a firm based in Sterling Heights, Michigan.
 By September 2018, renovations were well underway, with the "Scientology" sign erected on top of the building.
 While it is uncommon for buildings in the Detroit Financial District to have rooftop signs as the Scientology building does, the organization was successful in getting permission for the sign based in part due to the precedent set by the former tenants Raymond James Financial.

 On October 7, 2018, the building was dedicated in a private ceremony led by the Church of Scientology's leader David Miscavige and attended by about 2,000 spectators.
 As part of the ceremony, a portion of Griswold Street near the building was closed to traffic.
 The building opened to the public the following day, with the organization hosting guided tours.
 According to Church of Scientology representative Karin Pouw, the organization would be the sole tenant of the building, but would host activities from nonprofit and community organizations free of charge.